cschladetsch/PySeachZips/README.md

 # PySearchVideos

-A Python tool for scanning and indexing video files within Google Takeout archives across multiple drives and storage locations.
+A Python tool for scanning and indexing video files within zip archives across multiple drives and storage locations.
+Supports two scanning modes: GoogleTakeout folders only (default) or comprehensive scanning of all zip files.

 ## Features

 - **Multi-drive scanning**: Automatically detects available drives on Windows, Linux, macOS, and WSL environments
+- **Flexible scanning modes**:
-- **Google Takeout focus**: Specifically searches for GoogleTakeout folders in drive root directories
+  - **GoogleTakeout mode** (default): Scans zip files only in GoogleTakeout folders found in root directories of drives
+  - **All-zip mode**: Scans all zip files across entire drives when using `--no-google-takeout`
 - **Video file indexing**: Scans zip archives for video files with support for 20+ video formats
 - **SQLite database**: Stores file metadata in a searchable database
 - **Search functionality**: Find videos by filename with optional regex support